CloudDevOpsVisions/EasyApp/README.md

 ![DevOps Visions](https://raw.githubusercontent.com/DevOpsVisions/Docs/master/assets/MICS/DevOps-End-to-End.gif)

-The main goal of **EasyApp** is to be used to implement DevOps practices and principles with Cloud technologies and Platfroms.
-Inorder to learn by doing for the complete DevOps End-to-End life cycle.
+The main goal of **EasyApp** is to be used to implement DevOps practices and principles with Cloud technologies and Platforms.
+To learn by doing for the complete DevOps End-to-End life cycle.

-So, we will go through the End-to-End process of DevOps which will include:
+So, we will go through the End-to-End process of DevOps, which will include:
 1. Plan
 1. Develop
 1. Build